‘Thinking Forward Through the Past’

 Curators’ talk at the Venice Biennale: Mäusbunker & Hygieneinstitut

 For the new the old must sometimes give way.
 But, this can be painful when striking and unique buildings, built for a utopia that never happened are slated for demolition.
 To erase buildings like Berlin’s Mäusbunker or the city centre of Kelenföld removes more than a concrete relic, it removes part of a city’s cultural heritage.
 The notion of ‘thinking forward through the past’, figuring how to build for the future without losing architectural legacy (even if it’s a difficult legacy) is a dilemma for urban planners.

-Berlin’s Mäusbunker and Hygieneinstitut were earmarked for demolition until public outcry saved them.
-It is still not clear what will happen to the two buildings but for the moment they are protected.
+Berlin’s Mäusbunker and Hygieneinstitut were earmarked for demolition until public outcry postponed their destruction.
+After a prolonged campaign the Department of Heritage Protection announced the decision in May 2023 to list the Mäusbunker as a historical monument and reprieve it from demolition.
+It is still not clear what will happen to the to the Hygieneinstitute building.
 Their story featured in a 2020 exhibition at BDA Gallerie Berlin curated by architect Ludwig Heimbach.
-This panel discussion follows on from the public debate he arranged ‘Too true to be beautiful’

 The pace at which change in cities is happening is illustrated by Hungary’s Pavilion.
 That exhibition, Overnity looks at Kelenföld city centre, a district of Budapest, a communist-era construction As recently as September 2021 a chunk of the district has been sold to a private developer who will demolish buildings to make way for something new.